Jim n Katie Patterson take me n Dottie Moffett to Vegas from Red River, New Mexico in their Ford LTD.

 Then via Utah, where we visit Bryce Canyon and Zion NP

 Vegas – We stay at The Stardust on The Strip.
+It boasted (natch) the ‘biggest neon sign in the world’!
 I learnt to gamble, I learnt to win.
 I battled to lose.
 Dottie was a good luck charm!
 I kept on and on gambling, determined to lose.
 Finally as dawn approached we were $10 down and went to bed.

 We saw Joan Rivers being delightfully rude and Petula Clark warbling away (also Joan warbled a bit and Pet told a joke!).
 I saw Jim slip the doorman a cri$p note to get us better seats!